Experienced Slip and Fall Injury Lawyers

-As your personal injury team, it is our job to help you prove that negligence lead to your slip and fall injuries.
-Negligence is required for a successful lawsuit, which is why we only take cases where we believe that we can prove negligence lead to your injuries.
+As your personal injury team, it is our job to help you prove that negligence led to your injuries.
+Negligence is required for a successful lawsuit, which is why we only take cases where we believe that we can prove negligence led to your injuries.
 When we represent a slip and fall client, factors we consider include:

-To have a strong case, there needs to be a party that had an obligation to keep the property safe.
-Most of the time the party is the owner of the property or a renter of the property.
-If the owner or renter was legally required to keep the property safe, such as a business owner serving the public, then he or she can be held responsible for what happened.
+For a strong case, there needs to be a party that had an obligation to keep the property safe.
+Most of the time the party is the owner or a renter of the property.
+If the owner or renter was legally required to keep the property safe—as a business owner serving the public would be—then he or she can be held responsible for what happened.

 Usually, a successful slip and fall case involves prior knowledge of a safety issue and failure to address the issue.
 For instance, if a landlord was notified of a loose step on a staircase and failed to fix the step in a reasonable time period, and the step caused your injury, you should be able to pursue a lawsuit.

-The negligence of the property owner or renter needs to have lead to your injury.
-An injury, usually a serious injury, is another key component of a slip and fall case.
+The negligence of the property owner or renter needs to have led to your injury.
+An injury, usually a serious one, is another key component of a slip and fall case.

-Our firm represents slip and fall clients throughout New England, including Connecticut, Massachusetts, Vermont, New Hampshire and New York.
+Our firm represents slip and fall clients throughout New England, including Connecticut, Massachusetts, Vermont, New Hampshire, New York, and Florida.
 We are very familiar with premises liability law in the areas we serve, which means we can quickly determine if your injuries and circumstances are likely to produce a successful lawsuit.

 We do not charge you anything unless we win your case.
 Which means you can talk to a slip and fall lawyer at no charge.